projectcontour/contour/site/docs/main/config/client-authorization.md

 ### Scoping Authorization Policy Settings

-It is common for services to contain some HTTP request paths that requires authorization and some that do not.
+It is common for services to contain some HTTP request paths that require authorization and some that do not.
 The HTTPProxy [authorization policy][6] allows authorization to be disabled for both an entire virtual host and for specific routes.